 This denouement recurs in Sifra, the Tannaitic midrash, which interprets the word ’Azazel as “a difficult place in the mountains.”

 How should one explain the Tannaitic imperative of killing the goat?
-A number of scholars, who assumed that this change was already made during the Second Temple period, suggested that expanded of the population in Palestine during the Temple period, caused this change: The people or the priests have been afraid that the goat would return to the settlement and therefore they preferred to kill him.
-The problem with this suggestion is that as we have seen, there is no evidence that in the Temple period the goat was thrown off the cliff.
+A number of scholars, who assumed that this change was already made during the Second Temple period, suggested that expansion of the population in Palestine during the Temple period caused this change: The people, or the priests, were afraid that the goat would return to the populated settlement and therefore they preferred to kill it.
+The problem with this suggestion is that, as we have seen, there is no evidence that during the Temple period the goat was thrown off the cliff.

-Instead, I want to offer two other options to explain this matter:
+Instead, I wish to offer two other options to explain this matter:

 1. One option is that this imperative stems from the assumption that the goat does atone for sins.
-As a result, it was assumed the animal must die and the people's sins with it.
-The problem with this explanation is that this reinterpretation of the terms seems to be contrary to the trend we have discussed throughout, where the Tannaim underestimated the importance of the scapegoat.
-It can nevertheless be explained if will assume that their are two different approaches to the scapegoat ritual in the Tannaitic literature.
-Indeed , from the Tosefta Yoma 3:14 It is proven that already in the first generations of the Tannaim It was assumed that the goat was thrown off the cliff.
-R` Eliezer is asked their a number of questions about scapegoat and the last of them is: "threw him and he didn't die, should he go down and kill him?".
-This ritual was, therefore, well-known in Rabbi Eliezer's generation, And it may be that during this period, near the destruction of the temple, the scapegoat ritual was still seen as a main cause of atonement.
-In contrast, both Rabbi Yehuda and Rabbi Shimon are sages from Usha period, and it could be argued that the interpretive revolution that emphasized the confessions actually took place during their time.
+As a result, it was assumed that the animal must die and the people's sins with it.
+The problem with this explanation is that this reinterpretation of terms seems to contradict the trend we have discussed throughout, whereby the Tannaim underestimated the importance of the scapegoat.
+It can nevertheless be explained if we assume two different approaches to the scapegoat ritual are found in the Tannaitic literature.
+Indeed , Tosefta Yoma 3:14 proves that, already in the first generations of Tannaim, it was assumed that the goat was thrown off the cliff.
+R` Eliezer is asked a number of questions about scapegoat, the last of which is: "[He] threw him and he didn't die, should he go down and kill him?".
+This ritual was thus well known in Rabbi Eliezer's generation, and it may be the case that, during this period around the time of the Temple’s destruction, the scapegoat ritual was still seen as a main cause of atonement.
+In contrast, both Rabbi Yehuda and Rabbi Shimon were Sages of the Usha period, and it could be argued that the interpretive revolution emphasizing the confessions actually came about during their time.

-2. Even if the mentioned thesis is turns out to be true, it is still necessary to explain the following: If, according to the Tannaim, from Usha period, the atonement is not dependent on sending away the goat, why should it be sent at all and what is the function of the ritual?
+2. Even if the aforementioned thesis turns out to be true, it is still necessary to explain another important point: If, according to the Tannaim of the Usha period, the atonement is not dependent on sending away the goat, why should it then be sent at all, and what is the function of the ritual?

 As shown above, according to the Tannaim, atonement depends instead on the confessions.
 This revolution, I argue, redefines the role of the scapegoat.
 From then, it is used not for atonement but rather to prove that atonement has indeed been achieved.
 This is precisely why it should be thrown off the cliff.
 If it dies as a result, it is a sign that the sins have been erased.